CSE237SP2022/project-jeanli-rohansanghani-mariamortari/README.md

 ### What user stories were completed this iteration?

-* A Hospital Management Menu Class was created
-* Hospital Management System Class was shortened - fewer methods and methods were trimmed
-* assessBMI and generatePatientID were moved to Patient class
+* A user can search patient by first name
+* A user can store and retrieve lab results